Illustrator Ink Effect and Morphing Type

 Turn that text into a compound shape.

-Go to the Appearance panel next and add the Offset Path effect to the compound shape.
+Go to the Appearance panel and add the Offset Path effect to the compound shape.

 Now add a second Offset Path effect.
 An alert will appear saying you’ve already got one.
 Ignore the message and apply the new effect because we know what we’re doing.

-Make the offset value the opposite of the first; my example uses -4px.
+Make the offset value the opposite of the first; my first offset path was 4px, so this will be -4px.
 As long as the numbers are opposite each other everything will work as expected.
 Depending on your font and offset path settings, you may notice characters starting to stick together like the two Os below.
-It’s easy to come back later and experiment until you’re happy with how it looks or experiment with a different font altogether.
+It’s easy to come back later and experiment until you’re happy with how it looks or try a different font altogether.

 The Appearance panel will ultimately look like this (the offset path order is important).
-This panel is basically a non-destructive FX wündertab, and this tutorial is a great way to get your feet wet.
+This panel is basically a non-destructive FX wündertab; stack as many effects as needed.
+Experiment with the positive offset and negative offsets.
+Try a -6px offset (or more) and watch the goopy connections thin out a bit.

 The Touch Type Tool is in the options menu.

 Edit the letter positioning to your hearts’ content and make it as spicy as you like.
-Add a gradient, colored stroke, or some obligatory drips using strokes with tapered profiles.
+The closer each letter is, the thicker the bond.
+Add a gradient, colored stroke, or some obligatory drips using strokes.
 Experiment until all your fancies have been tickled.
-Et voilà!

 Wrapping up

 Thanks for reading!
-I have an entire bucket of these simpler tutorials that I’ve never bothered writing until now, out of sheer indignation over the countless cringey design influencer tutorial videos that keep crossing my feed.
+I have an entire bucket of these quick Illustrator tutorials that I’ve never bothered writing until now, out of sheer indignation over the countless cringey design influencer videos that keep crossing my feed.

 “What do you mean I have to watch this excessively overacted facecam pantomime again because step 19 is confusing, menus are too fast, I didn’t catch the filter name, everything is too small, the song is bad, there’s no video controls, and… oh, I already know how to do this because you’re making it harder than it needs to be.
-You have a lovely designer room though; I only have one lava lamp.
-But don’t think I didn’t notice your high engagement influencer content with massive following and thousands of likes using some of my material worded exactly as I wrote it… you know who you are.”
+Lovely room though; I like your neon sign.
+I only have a lava lamp.
+But don’t think I didn’t notice your high engagement influencer content with massive following and thousands of likes a bunch of “🔥” and “dope!” and “Sick bro!” comments, using some of my material worded exactly as I wrote it… you know who you are.”

 Me